ccbrown/factorystatsd/README.md

 In this directory, there is a script named "forwarder.py".
 Install Python, then run it with the `--help` argument to see the available options.
 The most important ones are `--factorio-script-output` and `--statsd-flavor`:

 * `--factorio-script-output` must be the path to your game's script-output directory.
 If you run forwarder.py from your mod's installation directory, this is determined automatically.
 Otherwise you'll need to provide it.
 * `--statsd-flavor` can be used to tell the forwarder what StatsD extensions it's allowed to use.
-For DataDog tags to work, you must set this to "dogstatsd".
+For Datadog tags to work, you must set this to "dogstatsd".

 ### Build Some Dashboards